 - Divide responsibilities equally and impartially with their mother.

-Here are the mistakes dads make when raising kids and the required rectifications
+the mistakes dads make when raising kids, and the required certifications

 Stop worrying about showcasing your vulnerabilities